Prepare for Next Year’s Tax Season Now

 Take advantage of an HSA.
 Another way to save on taxes is to take advantage of a health savings account (HSA) if it is offered by your employer.
 HSAs offer some incredible tax advantages: you can contribute to them on a pre-tax basis, and any interest or earnings for your HSA account grow tax-free.
 Finally, you can pay for qualified medical expenses on a tax-free basis, as well.

 Learn how Arizona-based Prime Wealth Advisors’ full-service retirement planning, tax, estate, and wealth management can help you ensure your retirement funds will last for your lifetime.
-Call 623.77.PRIME or visit our website for more information.
+Call 623.77.PRIME for more information.